infominer33/infominer33.github.io/_pages/index.md

 All of the content *that I create* on `infominer.id` is open-source.
 At the Bottom of each page, you'll find an <a href="https://github.com/infominer33/infominer33.github.io/blob/master/{{ page.path }}" class="edit">Edit this page <i class="fa fa-pencil"></i></a> button, so you can contribute and\or see how it works behind the scenes.
 {: .notice--success}

+---

+So, I'm just gonna put this out there.
+When I have the time, I will write more and we can explore this topic together, in depth.

+I just wanted to say that I'm not a genius.
+Rather, I feel like an idiot, on the daily.
+I'm smart in my own way, but mostly I work.
+A lot.

+There are so many opportunities in tech.
+I've only spent the last year really dedicated to learning blockchain deeply, which also includes having a well rounded knowledge of the surrounding fields and history of computing.

+It sounds like a lot, but probably not too much more work than most any college student, and less work than plenty.

+Point being.
+If you have the way at all where you can devote yourself to tech, DO IT.
+Whatever time you do have, learning the tools to publish on github is a gateway to learning to code.

+Even if you don't wanna code, knowing how to use GitHub means you can participate in open-source projects, and being able to publish web content is AWESOME!!! (and not even that hard!!!!!!)

+---

 Hooray!
 I created this website at the beginning of the year, which was my first time publishing a web-page... even if it was only a couple clicks, and a few paragraphs to start.